 Elizabeth Bennett, who played Enid, was also portraying the same character on

-the UK Home to Roost–requiring her to
+Home to Roost–requiring her to

 fly between London and Hollywood to fulfill both commitments!
 It had to be a TV first.)